Mirtazapine 30mg and 45mg Tablets

 Pack size: blister packs of 30 tablets.

-The 30 mg oval Avanza tablets contain 30 mg (milligram) of the active substance mirtazapine per tablet; the tablets also contain
+The 30 mg oval Avanza tablets contain 30 mg of the active substance mirtazapine per tablet; the tablets also contain lactose,

-lactose, maize starch, hydroxypropylcellulose, magnesium stearate and silica colloidal anhydrous, hypromellose and macrogol
+maize starch, hydroxypropylcellulose, magnesium stearate and silica colloidal anhydrous, hypromellose and macrogol 8000.
+The

-The 45 mg oval tablets contain 45 mg (milligram) of the active substance mirtazapine per tablet; the tablets also contain
+The 45 mg oval tablets contain 45 mg of the active substance mirtazapine per tablet; the tablets also contain lactose, maize

 Avanza is supplied in Australia by: